Perseus14/AI-Project/README.md

-MULTIPLE HUMAN SCHEDULING SIMULATION: python3 sim_multi_rand_FCFS.py
+MULTIPLE HUMAN SCHEDULING SIMULATION:

+python3 sim_multi_rand_FCFS.py
 python3 sim_multi_rand_SJF.py

-These command generate the graph os jobs done vs time for each of the human using the scheduling policy.
+These command generate the graph of "jobs done" vs "time" for each of the human using the scheduling policy.